pedropva/hourglasstensorlfow/README.md

 # Stacked Hourglass model : TensorFlow implementation
 Tensorflow implementation of Stacked Hourglass Networks for Human Pose Estimation by A.Newell et al.

-Modified [code](https://github.com/wbenbihi/hourglasstensorlfow) com Walid Benbihi for a demo in pose estimation.
+Modified [code from Walid Benbihi](https://github.com/wbenbihi/hourglasstensorlfow) for a demo in pose estimation.

 ## Based on
 [Stacked Hourglass Networks for Human Pose Estimation](https://arxiv.org/abs/1603.06937) -- A.Newell et al.